 All versions of PingPlotter default to using ICMP packets to collect data.

-All PingPlotter products are built to minimize CPU use.
+PingPlotter is built to minimize CPU use.
 This gives you the capability of continuous monitoring while you're doing other things; such as playing a game, or trading stocks.
 When a problem occurs, you can look to see what's happening on your network.

-All PingPlotter products use multiple threads to increase performance and accuracy.
+PingPlotter uses multiple threads to increase performance and accuracy.
 A complete 1 sample trace can be done in about 5-10% of the time that it takes to do a trace with the Windows "TRACERT" command (usually less than 1 second for PingPlotter vs 15-45 seconds for TraceRT).

 When collecting data for long periods of time, you probably don't need to keep all data in memory.
 If you tell PingPlotter to "prune off" old data, your memory footprint can stay low, so you can have monitoring/troubleshooting sessions of unlimited length.

-When doing long-term monitoring, you want your network troubleshooting tool to do its thing, but you don't want it to get in your way.
+When monitoring long-term, you want your network troubleshooting tool to do its thing, but you don't want it to get in your way.
 Moving the icon to the tool tray can unclutter the task bar.

-PingPlotter Pro can collect a lot of data, and there are built in mechanisms for reporting on this data, allowing you to access collected data programmatically, report on target data over time, or export raw data to a .csv file.
+Collect data and report on it with built in mechanisms to access collected data programmatically, report on target data over time, or export raw data to a .csv file.